cypnk/Bare/README.md

 ```
 If you're already logged in as root, skip the "[doas](https://man.openbsd.org/doas)" before each command.

+PHP 8.4: Copy the contents of `/etc/php-8.4-sample/*` to `/etc/php-8.4/` after installing the required extensions.
+Then copy `/usr/local/share/examples/php-8.4/php.ini-production` to `/etc/php-8.4.ini`.

-Edit **/etc/php-8.x.ini** (or the version of PHP you're running) and make sure the following extensions are enabled.
+PHP 8.3 and older: Edit **/etc/php-8.x.ini** (or the version of PHP you're running) and make sure the following extensions are enabled.
 ```
 extension=fileinfo
 extension=intl